CodeforSouth/lobbster/README.md

 #### Document Viewing Page

 This page shows a submitted document.
-It is availalbe to both lobbyists and administrators for reviewing documents.
+It is available to both lobbyists and administrators for reviewing documents.
 Generally, this page is accessed by clicking a link for viewing a particular non-draft document.

 A timeline of status changes with links to previous document versions is provided.